fossasia/susi_server/docs/installation_docker.md

-# Installation of loklak with Docker
+# Installation of Susi with Docker

-## Installing loklak on Bluemix with Docker
+## Installing Susi on Bluemix with Docker

 1. Install docker on your system